orangeduck/PyAutoC/README.md

 PyAutoFunc_Register_Void_Args3(message_ntimes, void, char*, int);
 ```

 * There is hard coded limit to many aspects such as number of conversion functions which can be registered or maximum number of arguments in registered functions.
-This is something I plan to change in consecutive versions but for now it can be increased with some simple edits to the source and recompiling.
+This is something I plan to change in consecutive versions but for now the limits can be increased with some simple edits to the source and recompiling.